Lasing from a Quantum-Dot-Like Buried Heterostructure in an InP Nanobeam Cavity

 Buried heterostructures (BHs), which are laterally confined quantum wells formed by lithography and regrowth, provide a scalable solution offering strong lateral carrier confinement and precise spatial definition of the active region \cite{matsuoHighspeedUltracompactBuried2010,SakanasBHLaserPhD,dimopoulosElectricallyDrivenPhotonicCrystal2022}.
 Recently, photonic crystal lasers have achieved exceptionally low threshold using such a BH structure \cite{matsuoUltralowOperatingEnergy2013,dimopoulosExperimentalDemonstrationNanolaser2023}.
 However, in previous demonstrations, the BH dimensions are several hundred nanometers, far from the quantum-dot regime.

 In this work, we experimentally demonstrate lasing from buried heterostructures with estimated lateral dimensions between $\sim(107\, \mathrm{nm})^2$ and $(216 \, \mathrm{nm})^2$ embedded in an InP photonic crystal nanobeam cavity.
 This represents the smallest laterally confined BH active region from which lasing has been reported.
 Despite the nearby etched surfaces, where nonradiative surface recombination is typically dominant in nanoscale III–V emitters \cite{wangOpticalPropertiesSingle2004,manna_surface_2020}, we observe a clear threshold transition and narrow linewidth under optical pumping.
 Lasing is enabled by careful surface passivation \cite{berdnikovEfficientPassivationIIIAsP2025} and strong spatial overlap between the cavity mode and the nanoscale BH.
-The smallest BH structures in this work are comparable to the size of early telecom-wavelength quantum dots, which also could have base diameters above 100 nm \cite{anantathanasarnWavelengthtunable155mmRegion2005}.
+The smallest BH structures in this work are comparable to the size of early telecom-wavelength quantum dots, which were reported with base diameters exceeding 100 nm \cite{anantathanasarnWavelengthtunable155mmRegion2005}.

+The active region is based on an InP membrane incorporating a single GaInAsP quantum well and barrier layers [Fig. \ref{fig:device}] grown by metal-organic vapour-phase epitaxy.
+The buried heterostructure is defined by electron-beam lithography and dry etching of a nanoscale mesa, followed by regrowth to laterally encapsulate the active material.
+The BH fabrication method is the same as described in Ref. [\onlinecite{dimopoulosElectricallyDrivenPhotonicCrystal2022}].

+Scanning electron microscope (SEM) inspection of the Hydrogen Silsesquioxane (HSQ) mask, used for defining the BH structures, reveals that the realized mask sizes are systematically smaller than the nominal design values.
+Buried heterostructures with side lengths $l_{BH}=84(\pm5)$~nm up to $l_{BH}=212(\pm6)$~nm were fabricated, assuming that the active material size corresponds to the HSQ mask size.

+Following BH fabrication, the photonic crystal nanobeam cavities are subsequently defined by a separate lithography and etching process.
 The photonic crystal nanobeam cavities consist of a one-dimensional array of air holes with a linear tapered radius profile \cite{gongNanobeamPhotonicCrystal2010, quanDeterministicDesignWavelength2011}.
-The separation between the two central holes is designed to be 150~nm.
-This results in the BH being etched through during the cavity definition step for larger BH sizes [Fig.~\ref{fig:device}].
-For smaller BHs, etch-through may still occur due to lithographic misalignment between the BH and cavity.
-Following cavity definition, the native oxide is removed using $\mathrm{NH_4OH}$ and $\mathrm{(NH_4)_2S}$, where after a 7~nm layer of Al$_2$O$_3$ is deposited by atomic layer deposition for surface passivation~\cite{berdnikovEfficientPassivationIIIAsP2025}.
+The cavity fabrication steps are also described in Ref. [\onlinecite{dimopoulosElectricallyDrivenPhotonicCrystal2022}].